matmu/matmu.github.io.depr/_posts/2025-05-18-Camperkauf.md

 ## Inspection
 During the carnival vacation in March, which we spent in Göttingen, we took a day trip to Bremen to inspect the camper.

-When buying a young, used camper from a dealer, it is usual for the vehicle to be checked again in the workshop before handover and any defects repaired.
-In addition, the buyer has the opportunity during the pre-inspection to look for defects themselves, which are then recorded in the purchase contract and rectified in the workshop inspection.
+When buying a young, used camper from a dealer, it is usual for the vehicle to be checked again in the workshop before handover and for any defects to be rectified.
+In addition, during the pre-inspection, the buyer has the opportunity to look for defects themselves, which are then recorded in the purchase contract and rectified in the workshop inspection.

 As I knew from experience that such workshop inspections are not always flawless, I wanted to be on the safe side and contacted a motorhome expert from the Bremen area via the [Caravaning-Gutachter Fachverband e.V.](https://cgf-ev.de/).
 In the end, however, I decided not to pay for the expert opinion, on the advice of the expert himself.
-The camper is still very young, is in good condition and still has a remaining warranty.
+The camper was still very young, in good condition and still had a remaining warranty.

 Instead, I then asked for support from the community in several camper forums and we were actually accompanied on the inspection by a helpful man from Bremen who provided us with a great deal of expertise.

-To our relief, there were no major surprises and we only noticed minor defects such as the stove cover not lying flat.
-Only the full LED headlights listed in the purchase contract turned out to be standard headlights with LED daytime running lights on closer inspection.
+To our relief, there were no major surprises and we only noticed minor defects such as the hob cover not lying flat.
+The full LED headlights listed in the purchase contract turned out to be standard headlights with LED daytime running lights on closer inspection.
 Full LED would have been great, of course, but we agreed to reduce the purchase price by the corresponding amount.

+## Pick-up and transfer
+A few weeks after the viewing, the time had come: on April 1 at 9 a.m., the pick-up appointment was scheduled.
+I had arrived by train the evening before and spent the night in the [HafenTraum Indoor Hostel Camp](https://maps.app.goo.gl/UYBtQK9WPvTFFTgy7).
+This is a rather unusual but inexpensive accommodation where you spend the night in old caravans in a hall.
+Not necessarily luxurious, but perfectly okay for one night and halfway from the main station to the dealer.

+I had already paid the purchase price in two installments, the second installment only a few days before collection.
+I had €1,000 in cash with me so that I still had some room for negotiation in the event of minor defects.
+The papers were sent to me after the first installment had been transferred, so I was able to conveniently order the license plates at home and register and insure the vehicle.

+As the missing rubber sleeve for the access hatch to the pop-up roof had not been delivered on time by the manufacturer, I had agreed in advance with the dealer by email to hold back €200 until the sleeve was delivered.

+The handover itself was pleasant and professional.
+I was given a thorough briefing on the most important functions of the vehicle.
+After about two to three hours, everything was done and then I was actually on the road alone in my own camper.

+The return journey to Upper Bavaria went pleasantly smoothly.
+The car drove well, the technology worked, and for the first time I had the feeling that this dream had now really become a reality.
+When I arrived home late in the evening, I was tired but very happy.

-# Gallery
+# Gallerie/Gallery
 {% include gallery %}